 Sometimes it’s true when they say it takes money to make money.
 Do you have a budget you are willing to spend?
 This goes for your time as well as your wallet.
 Really think about how much time, effort, and money you want to spend on promoting your book launch.
 Monetary investment might be book cover or launch content design, advance copies of books to give away, and swag or freebies you give away while promoting the book.
 As you consider the time and money you may spend, think about how it weighs in with your expected return.
-If you spend five hours every day for six months leading up to your launch date and $1000 on fees, books, or incentive swag, but only sell 100 books at $12 each, is the $200 really worth it?
+If you spend five hours every day for six months leading up to your launch date and $1000 on fees, books, or incentive swag, but only sell 300 books at $12 each (of which you probably only get about $5 in royalties), is the $500 really worth it?
 Be honest and realistic with yourself.

 3. Organize a Launch Team